splicemachine/splicemachine.github.io/README.md

 # Splice Machine Kubernetes
- Kubernetes Ops Center
+ Kubernetes OpsCenter documentation, runbooks and troubleshooting guide.

 ## Helm Charts

 Configure <code>helm</code> to use this URL for Splice Machine's Helm repository.

-## Run Books
+## Runbooks

 As a part of the Splice Machine OpsCenter, there are several alerts that can be fired.
 See the [list of runbooks](./docs/runbooks/index.html) for more information.